My solar energy and Tesla Powerwall 2 setup

 Conclusion

-I’m pleased with the setup and performance, but they’re also some small downsides I did not know before.
-In the Netherlands, the Tesla Powerwall 2 does not have all the functionality I was expecting, like by loss of grid electricity, the Powerwall can’t be used or buying cheap electricity from the grid when there is no sun.
+I’m pleased with the setup and performance, but they’re also some minor downsides I did not know before.
+In the Netherlands, the Tesla Powerwall 2 does not have all the functionality I had seen in other countries.
+Like by losing grid electricity, the Powerwall will not take over as a backup.
+Also, the Powerwall can’t be used or buy cheap electricity at night from the grid.